2030 S Neil St, Champaign, IL 61820

 How Myopia Is Treated by a Champaign Optometrist

 Luckily, myopia can be treated in a number of ways.
 For the most part, people who are nearsighted can get eyeglasses to help their vision.
 Eyeglasses change how light enters the retina, which can help clear your distant vision.
-Contact lenses may also be an option, and some patients are good candidates for ortho-k lenses that can reshape the corneal lens to correct the refractive error over time.
-Ortho-k lenses are worn at night while you sleep.
+Contact lenses may also be an option.
 The majority of patients may also get corrective laser surgery to correct refractive errors caused by myopia.

 Common Patient Questions About Myopia